OPM/pyopmspe11/docs/text/introduction.rst

 - Set the path to the OPM Flow simulator and simulator flags.
 - Set the grid type (cartesian, tensor, or corner-point grid) and the number of cells.
 - Set the rock and fluid properties.
-- Set the well locations and injection schedule.
+- Set the well or sources locations and injection schedule.
 - After execution. generates the data in the same format as requested in the benchmark.
 - In addition, generates .png figures for quick inspection.
 - Also, generates figures for comparison between runs (i.e., to assess sensitivities).